sbmkvp/footfall_from_wifi_sensors/review/response.md

 10. Please delete any redundant files before completing the submission.

 > Thank you for the detailed instructions.
-All of these have been checked in
+All of these have been taken in
-> revised manuscript for the final submission.
+> consideration and checked for creating the revised manuscript for the final
+> submission.

 2 Reviewer 1
 ------------